Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 Theorem~\ref{thm:positive_feedback_loops} and Lemma~\ref{lem:sign_of_negative_feedback_loops} together give the following corollary.

 \begin{corollary} \emph{(\cite{Feliu-Wiuf-2015}).} If a network does not contain any positive feedback loop, then it is not multistationary. \end{corollary}

 Note that there are only two feedback loops in Example~\ref{ex:DSR_graph_example}, both negative.
-Therefore by Corollary~\ref{cor:no_positive_feedback_loop} Network \eqref{eq:toy_network_2} is not multistationary.
-Note that this theorem is inconclusive when its condition is not satisfied.
+Therefore, by Corollary~\ref{cor:no_positive_feedback_loop}, Network \eqref{eq:toy_network_2} is not multistationary.
+When there exists a nucleus whose sign is different from $(-1)^s$, Theorem~\ref{thm:positive_feedback_loops} is of no use for deciding multistationarity of the network.
 For example it does not make any conclusion about the multistationarity of Network \eqref{eq:toy_network_1}.
+The signed DSR-graph is the same as in Figure~\ref{fig:DSR_graph_example}(b), but the label of the edge from $\fr_3$ to $X$ is now positive.
 It has stoichiometric dimension 1 and two feedback loops, one negative of length one and one positive of length one.
-The positive feedback loop alone makes a nucleus of length 1 with no even feedback loops so its sign is
+The positive feedback loop alone forms a nucleus of length 1 with no even feedback loops so its sign is